 The most common digital speech codec is APCO P25, which DSD is able to decode.
-DSD is also capable of decoding other common digital codecs such as DMR/MOTOTRBO and ProVoice which no hardware scanner is currently capable of.
+DSD is also capable of decoding other common digital codecs such as DMR/MOTOTRBO, NXDN, D-STAR and ProVoice.

-Super cheap software radios such as the RTL-SDR can be used to decode these digital voice communication signals instead of expensive radio scanners.
-While this tutorial is aimed at the RTL-SDR, other software radios such as the Funcube dongle, HackRF and BladeRF will also work.
-Hardware radios with discriminator taps may also work.
+Super cheap software defined radios such as the RTL-SDR can be used to decode these digital voice communication signals instead of expensive radio scanners.
+While this tutorial is aimed at the RTL-SDR, other software radios such as the Funcube dongle, Airspy, HackRF and BladeRF will also work.
+Hardware radios with discriminator taps connected to a PC may also work.

 Examples of DSD Decoding Digital Voice with RTL-SDR as a Radio Scanner

 YouTube user Geoff Wolf shows a video where he uses RTL-SDR as a police scanner to listen to public safety P25 digital radio using DSD, SDRSharp and virtual audio cable.

 YouTube user Superphish uses RTL-SDR as a radio scanner to decode MOTOTRBO digital voice of a taxi company, using DSD, SDRSharp and virtual audio cable.

 Here YouTube use Superphish uses the RTL-SDR to decode D-STAR conversations using DSD 1.7, HDSDR and virtual audio cable.